VIBTOBIlab/VIBTOBIlab.github.io/pages/MethylSeq/MethylSeq.md

 ## Introduction

+> [!NOTE]
-> **Note:** This pipeline has been modified using the original nf-core/methylseq pipeline (version 2.6.0) to include the optical removal duplicates and some other modules in the Bismark subworkflow.
+> This pipeline has been modified using the original nf-core/methylseq pipeline (version 2.6.0) to include the optical removal duplicates and some other modules in the Bismark subworkflow.
 You can find the original pipeline at the following [nfcore repository](https://nf-co.re/methylseq/2.6.0).

 **MethylSeq** is a bioinformatics analysis pipeline used for Methylation (Bisulfite) sequencing data.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.